 Our mission is to shelter people in recovery and their children to confidently transition into the community.

-Sojourner House MOMS supports families in early recovery from addiction and mental illness and their children.
+Sojourner House MOMS Supportive Housing Program supports people who are in early recovery from addiction and mental illness along with their children.
 During their stay families receive:

 - Safe, affordable housing for up to one year